 Crispy fried onions - While the signature onion string topping may be the reason everyone digs in, it's the fresh ingredients and homemade sauce that will have everyone coming back for seconds.

 If you love green beans, try Roasted Green Beans with Orange Butter and Crispy Pancetta.
-Or serve green beans as an appetizer with this Roasted Radishes and Green Beans with Blue Cheese Butter.
+Or serve green beans as an appetizer with Roasted Radishes and Green Beans with Blue Cheese Butter.

 - Green beans - Green beans are the star of this casserole.
 They are fresh, blanched briefly, and shocked in cold water to retain their bright green color.
 I like the green beans to have a firm yet tender bite after the casserole is baked, so a quick blanching is all that is needed.